DOWNLOAD THE NEW TWINIVERSITY APP!

 So Your Baby Might Need a Helmet

-Why is Container Baby Syndrome so prevalent now?
+Why Is Container Baby Syndrome So Prevalent Now?

 Research suggests that the prevalence of Container Baby Syndrome increased 600% from 1992 to 2008.
 Why?
 It is likely related to the Back to Sleep program of 1992.
 The Back to Sleep program was created to reduce the incidence of SIDS (Sudden Infant Death Syndrome), and it has been very successful.
 We encourage you to continue sleeping your babies on their backs.
 (Click here for more information on SIDS)